How Often Should You Replace Makeup Brushes?

 Sponge applicators last up to 3 months with proper care.

-As long as you are aware of all timelines and taking good care of your brushes, they will last you a long time before you have to replace them.
+As long as you are aware of all timelines and take good care of your brushes, they will last you a long time before you have to replace them.

 Related Articles